Xuefeng-Zhu/SheetDB/README.md

 ## Usage
 Before starting to use SheetDC, it needs to be configued.
 Click Configure in SQL menu and enter url, admin, and password. **Currently, SheetDB only supports  Google Cloud SQL, MySQL, Microsoft SQL Server, and Oracle databases.** If everything sets up correctly, you are able to run SQL statement in Google Sheet.

-There are two ways to run SQL statements.
-You can type directly in cell, like `=SQL()` to run it, or click SQL on the Menu.

 ## Features

 * After the SheetDB is configured, SheetDB will automatically load tables in database into google sheet.
 Later user can use Load Tables to load new tables or Refresh Tables to fetch latest data.